 The benefits of working at SPH go well beyond salary and insurance.
 We are committed to helping employees succeed at balancing their life and work commitments, and encourage managers to extend that commitment to their teams.
 Please become familiar with Harvard’s many work/life benefits and communicate them to those who report to you.

 Often employees are affected by events and circumstances beyond the workplace, or they may have trouble balancing responsibilities at work.
 The signals and results may be burnout, distraction from work, physical illness, or a myriad of other negative consequences.
 It’s important for managers to be alert to changes in performance, behavior, or attitude.
-Harvard provides many supports for employees, including:
+Harvard provides many supports for employees: HARVie Overview of EAP Services.

 For consultation and referral, call Harvard’s EAP directly at 1-877-327-4278